sally-kam/concentrationGame/README.md

-# concentrationGame
+# Sally's Game of Cat Concentration
 ## Concentration is a matching card game where all the cards are laid out face down on the screen and two cards are flipped face up for each turn.
-The goal is to match the pairs of cards
+The goal is to match the pairs of cards within the time limit.

 **Screenshot(s):**
 //insert images

 **Technologies used: HTML, CSS, Javascript**

 **Getting Started**
 //include link to deployed game and any instructions that are important